css459/energy-demand-and-pollution/webapp/README.md

 main Spark application and is computed by taking the **L2 Norm** of the normalized **Criteria Gasses** features at each lat/long pair.
 Please consult the main `README.md` of the project as well as the `Heatmap.scala` class for more information.

-Visualizations are done with [deck.gl], a powerful, open-source big data viz framework built on top of D3.
+Visualizations are done with [deck.gl], a powerful, open-source big data viz framework built on top of WebGL.
 The viz layers support large amounts of rows but profit from the simple structure of the source `.csv`, only needing two columns for `lon` and `lat`.

 [deck.gl]:https://deck.gl/#/